chandan5569/data/README.md

 # data

 Hi!
-I have recently added the virtual environment whatsappgroup.
+I have recently added whatsappgroup.py.

-For windows, go to the cmd, and the path where the virtual environment is located.

-Type: (name of virtual environment)\Scripts\activate.
-Next, type python script.py to run the main program.

 Please change the username and path in the config.py file based on your platform.
 It will ensure that you do not have to scan the QR more than twice.